jakazmie/AIDays/DeveloperTrack/README.md

 ### To set up Azure Data Science Virtual Machine

-1. Navigate to
+1.To provision DSVM navigate to

 https://portal.azure.com/#create/microsoft-dsvm.linux-data-science-vm-ubuntulinuxdsvmubuntu

-to start provisioning.
 Create the VM with the following configuration:
    - Create a new resource group for your VM
    - Use **D8s_v3** as a VM type.
 Although, the labs will run on other configurations this is the minimum configuration we recommend.
    - Shoose *username and password* as the authentication type.